How Are Raccoons In The Attic Relocated?

 A humane and non-lethal trap will be set near the entry point.
 The strategy behind this is to trap the mother raccoon and prevent her from attacking when removing her babies from the home.
 Once the mother is trapped, an animal removal expert will be able to enter the attic and extract the baby raccoons.
 After all the animals are removed, the entry point is sealed up to prevent future infestations, and damage caused by the raccoons can be repaired.

 We suggest always treating trapped animals with respect and avoid hurting or killing an animal at all costs.
 Each state has different laws regarding what is done with animals once they have been trapped.
 If a raccoon has bitten or attacked a person, that raccoon must be tested for rabies.
 In most cases, if the raccoon removal process went smoothly without an attack, the family of raccoons will be relocated to an area more suited for their natural life.

-If you’re interested in your state’s laws regarding raccoon removal, give us a call, and one of our experienced wildlife technicians can inform you on how Animals Happen would conduct removal in your state.
+If you’re interested in your state’s laws regarding raccoon removal, give us a call, and speak with an experienced wildlife technician who can inform you on how raccoons are relocated in your state.

 Who To Call For Raccoon Trapping & Removal?

 If preventative measures fail, there are a variety of raccoon traps on the market.
 Traps frequently require a permit, and then the animals must then be released in a safe, unpopulated area.
 When raccoons have infested your home, it is usually best to hire a professional.
 Call Animals Happen to get rid of raccoons the right way.
 Our pre-screened technicians provide wildlife control plans to assist you in removing raccoons and keeping them out of your home.
 It’s important to make sure that whoever is hired to perform the raccoon removal is licensed and follows all state laws.